jfowkes/pycutest/README.rst

     $ cd $SIFDECODE/src ; make -f $SIFDECODE/makefiles/$MYARCH test
     $ cd $CUTEST/src ; make -f $CUTEST/makefiles/$MYARCH test

 **Please Note:** *currently PyCUTEst only supports gfortran and uses the default version on your path (as returned by* :code:`gfortran -v` *).
-Please ensure this is the same version that you install CUTEst with above otherwise you may experience segmentation faults, this should be the case if you select the generic* :code:`GNU gfortran compiler` *as the fortran compiler in the installer above.*
+Please ensure this is the same version that you install CUTEst with above otherwise you may experience segmentation faults.*

 Installing CUTEst on Mac
 ------------------------